Click above to jump to the appropriate section, or simply scroll down the page.

 Formed in 2018, the 4 piece has been gigging around London, performing tracks from Nicole’s latest album ‘Deal With Your Disenchantment’.
 ‘Disenchantment’ is Nicole’s 12th album, and is a 21st century woman’s response to Dylan’s classic albums of the ‘60s/ early ‘70s, all original material.

 Nicole’s mercurial musical career started in the late ‘90s in Australia.
 In her seminal electro-femme duo B(if)tek (with Kate Crawford) she toured with the Beastie Boys, recorded with Twin Peaks chanteuse Julee Cruise, sold out the Sydney Opera House and headlined dance stages in festivals across the antipodes.

 As the times they are a changin’, over the last decade, Nicole has been performing and releasing music in the folk/psychedelic/alt.country vein.
-Since fighting off cancer in 2007, she has been living and working with politically aware and rather sexy artists in the USA and UK and she “has something to say”.
+Since 2007, she has been living in, and working with artists, in the USA and UK and she “has something to say”.